-Whether you’re one of the retailers who have adapted well and seen huge growth in online sales, or one of the unluckier ones who have fallen behind competitors, you may have come to the conclusion that now is the time to invest.
+Whether you’re one of the bricks and clicks retailers who have adapted well and seen huge growth in online sales, or one of the unluckier ones who have fallen behind competitors, you may have come to the conclusion that now is the time to invest.
 Doing so will safeguard your business for the future and ensure you can cater comfortably to the shift online.

 Despite Covid-19’s dramatic effects on the economy in 2020, now is the time to invest in your ecommerce strategy.
 The pandemic led to a sharp increase in online shopping and this new consumer habit isn’t going anywhere fast.
 But rather than metaphorically throwing spaghetti at the wall and seeing what sticks, it’s crucial to consider the fundamentals you need to get right in order to turn investment into revenue growth.